akihikodaki/dts/test_plans/runtime_queue_number_test_plan.rst

    PF port failed to started with "i40e_pf_parameter_init():
-   Failed to allocate 577 queues, which exceeds the hardware maximum 384"
+   Failed to allocate 577 queues, which exceeds the hardware maximum 384" If create 64 vfs, the maximum is 768.

 3. Set VF max queue number to 8::